hldohaga/upfnabp/litlead.md

 # Abstract {.unnumbered}

-Is hypertension associated with exposure to high intake of UPF and high Sodium intake?
+Hypertension is associated with exposure to high intake of UPF and high Sodium intake.
-This research examines assumptions about salt and UPF, what contributes to 'unhealthiness' and to query the idea that 'reformulation' will generate 'healthy UPF'.
+This research examines assumptions about salt and UPF.
+What contributes to 'unhealthiness'?
+Will 'reformulation' generate 'healthy UPF'?
+Can this help reduce BP in one part of the the UK?

 ### Method